 2016 Session - Week 3

+The House and Senate both passed their versions of the next state budget this week.
 The House spending plan totals $79.98 billion.
 This is $1.58 billion more than current spending and $730 million more than the Governor recommended.
 The Senate budget totals $80.97 billion, $1 billion more than the House.

-This week also saw several bills relating to Florida TaxWatch research priorities pass committees, including, pension reform, encouraging pre-arrest diversion programs, and expanding registered nurse and physician assistant scope of practice.
-Florida TaxWatch appeared before several committees this week, presenting our research on many of these issues.
+This week also saw several bills relating to Florida TaxWatch research priorities pass committees, including, pension reform, encouraging pre-arrest diversion programs and other Smart Justice measures, expanding registered nurse and physician assistant scope of practice, promoting telehealth, improving the state’s behavioral health system and several government efficiency bills.
+Florida TaxWatch appeared before several committees this week, presenting our research on some of these issues.